Gatling (software): Continuous integration

 Automation with Gatling is related to its simulations' maintainability.
-The integration with other developer tools, especially in the DevOps lifecycle, makes it possible to industrialize performance tests, that is to say to fully automate the execution of performance testing campaigns in the software development process.
+The integration with other developer tools, especially in the DevOps lifecycle, makes it possible to create performance tests at scale, that is to say to fully automate the execution of performance testing campaigns in the software development process.

 Major and minor releases

 Licensing

 Gatling is published under Apache License 2.0, a permissive free software license written by the Apache Software Foundation (ASF).

 The source code is accessible on GitHub.

 Gatling Enterprise

 Gatling Enterprise is the commercial version of Gatling.
-Gatling Enterprise is proprietary software.
-It is distributed by Gatling Corp.
+It is proprietary software, distributed by Gatling Corp.

-Company

-Gatling started as an open-source project in 2012.
-3 years later, in 2015, its founder, Stéphane Landelle, created a dedicated company named "Gatling Corp".

-Origins of the open-source project

-Gatling was designed by Stéphane Landelle when he was the Chief Technology Officer (CTO) of a French IT consulting firm, eBusiness Information.

-Creation of a dedicated company

-In 2015, a dedicated company was created.
-It provides Gatling's users with professional services and, since 2016, with an Enterprise Version of Gatling, Gatling FrontLine.

-The company is based in Bagneux, France, near Paris.
-It is a subsidiary of the IT consulting firm where it was created, eBusiness Information.